SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 In contrast to EPP over TCP [@!RFC5734], a REPP request does not always require a EPP request message.
 The information conveyed by the HTTP method, URL and request headers is, for some use cases, sufficient for the server to be able to successfully proceses the request.
 The `Object Info` request for example, does not require an EPP message.
 HTTP request headers are used to transmit additional or optional request data to the server.
 All REPP HTTP headers MUST have the "REPP-" prefix, following the recommendations in [@!RFC6648].

-- `REPP-cltrid`:  The client transaction identifier is the equivalent of the `clTRID` element defined in [@!RFC5730] and MUST be used accordingly when the REPP request does not contain an EPP request in the
+- `REPP-cltrid`:  The client transaction identifier is the equivalent of the `clTRID` element defined in [@!RFC5730] and MUST be used accordingly when the HTTP message body does not contain an EPP request that includes a cltrid.
-  HTTP message body.

 - `REPP-svcs`: The namespace used by the client in the EPP request message, this is equivalent to the "svcs" element in the Login command defined in [@!RFC5730, section 2.9.1.1].
 The client MUST use this header if the media type of the request or response message body content requires the server to know what namespaces to use.
 Such as is the case for XML-based request and response messages.
 The header value MAY contain multiple comma separated namespaces.
     <!--TODO issue #31: do we add all namespaces to this header, also for extensions or do we need another header for extension -->